 With more number-crunching in the cloud, Software as a Service, big data analysis, cybersecurity and other innovations permeating the finance industry, part of the CFO career path is understanding the benefits and risks associated with technology.

-More companies are finding that they need to build technical competence from within their finance and accounting departments.
+More companies are finding they need big data experts, and they can get them by building technical competence from within their finance and accounting departments.
 While you may not become an expert in this realm, it wouldn't hurt to familiarize yourself with data retrieval, interpretation and analysis.

 5. Earn a CPA or MBA

 Although CFOs come from various backgrounds, certain certifications and advanced degrees tend to make transitioning into the position easier.
 CPA licenses are often the most suited for the role given their wide-reaching skills they represent, including forensic accounting and compliance knowledge.
 A masters in business administration is often useful in conjunction with the CPA.
 Earning an MBA can help you increase your business and operational understanding.